 Mobile operators all over Europe are seeking ways to make data pay, as smartphone users send more and more bandwidth-hungry video over the airwaves, while so-called over-the-top Web services like What's App and Viber offer free calls and texts that sidestep mobile operators altogether.

 "The mobile telecoms market is changing Europe-wide at a furious pace," Telekom Austria Chief Executive Hannes Ametsreiter said.

-"Over-the-top players are using an infrastructure in which they are not investing with their messaging and voice services - to the detriment of mobile
+"Over-the-top players are using an infrastructure in which they are not investing with their messaging and voice services - to the detriment of mobile companies and their customers."

 Vodafone, Telenor and Swisscom are among those experimenting with new ways to charge customers in an effort to combat a drop in European phone bills estimated by Sanford Bernstein at 15 percent since 2007.

 The consolidation of the market to three players at the start of this year is expected to bring some easing of a years-long price war.
 T-Mobile Austria raised prices for new contracts earlier this month.

 That compares with the operator's average revenue per user of 17.50 euros in Austria in the fourth quarter.

 The cheapest package includes 1 gigabyte of data at a download speed of 4 megabits per second, sufficient for a couple of hours a day on Facebook but only approximately enough for a single movie, which would take about an hour to download.